Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: More on Inter-Annotator Agreement

 \subsection{Krippendorff's Alpha}

 When broken down by both target and dimension, Krippendorff's $\alpha$ scores show that agreement varies considerably depending on the target of the sentence.
-The strongest reliability is observed for trust perceptions of Donald Trump ($\alpha = 0.67$), which narrowly reaches the lower bound for tentative conclusions, the only $\alpha$ to do so.
+The strongest reliability is observed for trust perceptions of Donald Trump ($\alpha = 0.67$).
 Trust perceptions of Hillary Clinton came second ($\alpha = 0.61$).
 The scores for sociability perceptions of these two political figures remain weak but higher than for other targets, at around 0.53-0.55.
 By contrast, Barack Obama's $\alpha$s show weaker consistency, with trust at 0.50 and sociability at 0.48.

-Notably, agreement drops sharply when annotators assessed social groups such as Women, Religious People, Nonreligious People, and Environmentalists, where none of the dimensions exceed 0.41 and several fall below 0.30.
+Notably, agreement drops sharply when annotators assessed social groups such as Women, Religious People, Non-religious People, and Environmentalists, where none of the dimensions exceed 0.41 and several fall below 0.30.
 This suggests that annotators shared more consistent interpretations when evaluating singular, high-profile political figures than collective or socially non-monolithic categories.

 Competence scores are consistently poor across all targets.
 Even for figures like Donald Trump ($\alpha = 0.38$) and Hillary Clinton ($\alpha = 0.32$), agreement on their competence remains weak, while Barack Obama and group-based targets fall even lower.
 The lowest values are seen for Religious People, Environmentalists, and Nonreligious People.